node/openfireLBS/README.md

 WARNING
 ==
-The source code has no functional testing , pls DO NOT use it in your business production.
+The source code has no functional testing , pls DO NOT use it in your business production directly.